rutuparikh/receipt-processor/README.md

 ```
 docker compose up
 ```
-The service is published at port 8080.
+The service is published at HTTP port 8080.

 ## Following APIs are exposed:
 - process receipt